Tom Quilty: Station acquisitions

 After school, Quilty began his grazier career with his father and brothers Patrick (b.1888) and Reginald (b.1894) by buying large stations in the Kimberley region to run stock for the beef market, as well as breeding and training horses and cattle that could thrive in the harsh and unforgiving territory conditions.
 He helped his father and brothers Patrick (b.
 1888) and Reginald (b.
 1894) to run Oakland Park and Euroka Springs, another station which the family had acquired north of Julia Creek.
 Robust and energetic, he honed his legendary horsemanship by riding with a band of wild young stockmen known as the 'Forest Devils'.
 In 1909 his parents and two of his sisters moved to Sydney.
 Property investments in Sydney further increased the family's vast wealth and in 1917 Quilty and Sons bought Bedford Downs Station, near Halls Creek, Western Australia, for £34,000.
 Patrick managed the notoriously infamous Bedford Downs Station while Tom Quilty managed both Euroka Springs and Oakland Park.
 The family continued to expand their extensive land ownership by purchasing Springvale Station in 1948, Springvale Station was a neighbouring cattle station to the already Quilty owned Bedford Downs Station.
 At All Saints Church, Roma, on 30 April 1919 he married fellow Irish native Charlotte Lillian Laura Isis Byrne; they were to have four children Roderick, Patrick, Irene, and Doreen.

 Career as a cattleman

-Quilty was an outstanding cattleman, an authority on the bush and northern Australia, a skilled 'poddy-dodger' and he could be 'a bit of a menace.'
-Generous with his fortune, but not one to give praise, he participated enthusiastically in outback social activities.
-He bred and trained his own stockhorses, racehorses and polo ponies.
-He was a proud and enthusiastic horse lover with his racehorse Proud Boy earning him honours on the racetrack.
-He invested in the Kimberley Hotel at Halls Creek and donated money for a grandstand at the local racing club.
-To raise funds for the Royal Flying Doctor Service, he published a volume of poems, The Drover's Cook (Sydney, 1958).
-The poems dealt with station life, drinking, personal relationships, and raising children of mixed blood at Springvale Station homestead.
-The poems are still in publication today.
-Tom Quilty is honoured for his immense and unrivalled contribution to the success of the Australian cattle industry and his notoriety as one of the most famous cattle barons in history through his inclusion as an exhibit in the Australian Stockman's Hall of Fame.
+Quilty was a cattleman and a resident of northern Australia.
+He bred and trained stockhorses, racehorses, and polo ponies; his horse Proud Boy won races.
+He invested in the Kimberley Hotel at Halls Creek and funded a grandstand at the local racing club.
+To raise funds for the Royal Flying Doctor Service, he published a volume of poems, The Drover's Cook (Sydney, 1958), regarding station life and personal relationships at Springvale Station.
+The poems remain in publication.
+Quilty is an exhibit in the Australian Stockman's Hall of Fame for his involvement in the Australian cattle industry.